markrickert/App-Display-Page/Readme.md

 # App Display Page

-This is a simple PHP script paired with a
-Wordpress plugin that you can modify to fit your own needs.
+This is a simple Wordpress plugin that you can modify to fit your own needs.
 Use your iOS's application id and it will spit out some basic HTML that you can then apply your own styling to.

 # Why?